Claims Kit

 Penalties for Late Reporting

-Each instance of failure to file when required is punishable by a fine of up to $1,000.00.
+Each instance of failure to file when required is punishable by a fine of not less than $25 and up to $1,000.00.

 Posting Requirements